Why does COBORD focus specifically on the CIS countries and the Global South?

 Hostile Environments: Activists are often forced to operate under unfavorable social and political conditions.

-Isolation: Independent activists require an international support network to increase the impact of their work.
+Isolation: Independent activists and groups require an international support network to multiply the impact of their work.

 What specific challenges do your programs help address?